quiltdata/quilt/docs/Catalog/RemovingStacks.md

    - Terraform stops at the first resource it cannot delete (e.g., non-empty S3 buckets).
    - Dependencies of the failed resource are preserved.
-   - To resolve:
-       - Back up important files and clear the bucket contents.
+   - To resolve, back up important files and clear the bucket contents.
    - Alternatively, configure Terraform to retain the resource by marking it for retention in the configuration.
+For example:

+        ```hcl
+        resource "aws_s3_bucket" "logical_bucket_name" {
+          bucket = "actual-bucket-name"
+          lifecycle {
+            prevent_destroy = true
+          }
+        }
+        ```

    - Once addressed, resume deletion by re-running `terraform destroy`.

 ---

 ## III.
 Final Steps

-- Retry deletion after addressing any failed resources.
 - Verify deletion of all non-retained resources.
 - Confirm that the stack is no longer listed in CloudFormation or Terraform.
 - Check for any orphaned resources or residual costs using the **AWS Cost